•Discoverable in the Web of Science

 Journal of International Medical Research is an open access, peer-reviewed journal.
 Each article accepted by peer review is made freely available online immediately upon publication, is published under a Creative Commons license and will be hosted online in perpetuity.
 Publication costs of the journal are covered by the collection of a page charge which is paid by the funder, institution or author of each manuscript upon acceptance.
 There is no charge for submitting a paper to the journal.

-Publication in the journal is on a page charge basis, the current rate being 325 GBP (+VAT where applicable) per printed journal page.
+Publication in the journal is on a page charge basis, the current rate being 325 GBP (+VAT where applicable) per PDF page.
 This page charge is payable when a manuscript is accepted after peer review, before it is published.
 The page charge is subject to taxes where applicable.
 Tax-exempt status can be indicated by providing appropriate registration numbers when payment is requested.
 Please see further details here.

 Journal of International Medical Research welcomes original articles which demonstrate strong evidence of clinical applicability, are scientifically robust and highly appropriate for an international general medical readership.